Testosterone Start Requirements | The Menopause Clinic

 Complete baseline labs & share results with us

 Required before prescribing.
-Choose the option that works best for you below.
+Choose the option that works best for you, then let us know by emailing info@menopauselouisiana.com or sending your provider a message in the portal.

 Great for high-deductible plans.
 Usually under $120.
 We send the order, Rupa emails you instructions, and results come directly to us.
 Message us to confirm exact cost.